Schedule

 40 min

 AI is already transforming Drupal projects.
-This session shows practical, real world AI integrations in Drupal from editor assistants in CKEditor 5 to AI powered chatbots and automated workflows, while respecting privacy, performance, and Open Web principles.
+This session shows practical AI integrations in Drupal from editor assistants and accessibility tools in CKEditor 5 to automated workflows with ECA while respecting privacy, performance, and Open Web principles.

 Stop Mapping Fields by Hand: Automating Drupal Migrations with AI + Migrate API